Jayme Fraser

 I sparked conversations on the joys and challenges of Wyoming life, including contentious state regulations mandating when to kill wolves that attack livestock to a piano-playing Vietnam veteran turned Harley-driving Methodist minister.
 I analyzed federal data to identify an uptick in local businesses relying on temporary visa workers to fill seasonal jobs.

-Jayme Fraser Skills
+Jayme Fraser education

 • University Of Montana